Symfony tutorial for beginners

 Now it looks much prettier.
 Let's update our create

-action method to process our form submit:
+action method to process our form submission:

 $form->handleRequest($request);